diana21/pricing_website/README.md

 # Simple Pricing Plan Website

-### This simple pricing plan website is the website that contain :
+### This simple responsive pricing plan website is the website that contain :

 1. Navigation Bar
 2. Pricing Plan